-Siddique A. Abbasi, MD, was an Assistant Professor of Medicine at the Warren Alpert Medical School of Brown University, a staff cardiologist at Rhode Island Hospital, and a staff cardiologist and Director of Heart Failure and Cardiac Magnetic Resonance at the Providence VA Medical Center.
-He was the Principle Investigator of a 5-month pilot project form the CPVB COBRE entitled, “Pulmonary Artery Stiffness and Right Ventricular Fibrosis in Pulmonary Hypertension: A Magnetic Resonance Study.”
-Dr. Abbasi’s project investigated the relationship between pulmonary artery stiffness to right ventricular fibrosis in an effort to better understand the maladaptive right ventricular response to increased ventricular pressure in pulmonary hypertension.
+Siddique A. Abbasi, MD, was an Assistant Professor of Medicine at the Warren Alpert Medical School of Brown University, a staff cardiologist at Rhode Island Hospital, and a staff cardiologist and Director of Heart Failure, Echocardiography, and Cardiac Magnetic Resonance at the Providence VA Medical Center.
+He was the Principal Investigator of a 5-month pilot project form the CPVB COBRE entitled, “Pulmonary Artery Stiffness and Right Ventricular Fibrosis in Pulmonary Hypertension: A Magnetic Resonance Study.”
+Dr. Abbasi’s project investigated the relationship between pulmonary artery stiffness to right ventricular fibrosis in an effort to better understand the maladaptive right ventricular response to increased ventricular pressure in pulmonary hypertension (Jankowich M, Abbasi SA, et al. Am J Respir Crit Care Med.
+2019 May 30).

-Dr. Abbasi completed a combined BA/MD program at Saint Louis University where he studied Philosophy.
+Dr. Abbasi completed a combined BA/MD program at St. Louis University where he studied Philosophy.
 He completed his residency in Internal Medicine at the University of Washington in Seattle, followed by a clinical cardiology fellowship at the University of Illinois.
 Dr. Abbasi then completed a post-doctoral fellowship in Cardiac MRI at the Brigham and Women’s Hospital/Harvard Medical School.
-He stayed on at the Brigham and Women’s Hospital for a T32 research fellowship in Advanced Cardiovascular Imaging.
-He earned his Masters in Science (Epidemiology) at the Harvard T.H.
+He stayed on at the Brigham and Women’s Hospital for a T32 research fellowship in Advanced Cardiovascular Imaging, while earning his Masters in Science (Epidemiology) at the Harvard T.H.
 Chan School of Public Health.

 Right ventricular (RV) dysfunction is an important cause of morbidity and mortality in patients with pulmonary hypertension (PH).
 Despite this, there are currently no therapies targeted at improving RV performance – in part, because the underlying mechanisms of RV dysfunction are incompletely understood.
 Important contributors of RV dysfunction observed in animal models of pulmonary arterial hypertension (PAH) include glucose intolerance and insulin resistance.
 Recent work in patients with PAH has demonstrated that excess free fatty acids (FFA) found in peripheral blood is matched by myocardial triglyceride deposition (steatosis) in the RV, and is believed to contribute to the pathogenesis of RV failure.
 Given that RV dysfunction is an end-stage phenotype in PH patients in general, identifying the role of myocardial steatosis in RV dysfunction for patients with PH in general will further our understanding of the pathogenesis of RV failure.
 Furthermore, the knowledge that cardiac steatosis may contribute to RV dysfunction raises the possibility that therapies capable of protecting against (or reversing) lipotoxicity may improve RV function in patients with PH.